 Culross Palace opening times

-Culross Palace, gardens and the town tours run seasonally.
-Here’s a break down of the opening times;
+Culross Palace, gardens, and town tours run seasonally.
+Here’s a breakdown of the opening times;

 Culross Palace & Gardens (last entry 45 minutes before closing):

 - 1st April – 30th September: 10am – 5pm daily

 - 1st October – 31st March: 10am – 4pm Friday through Monday

 Where to buy Culross Palace tickets and prices